tweag/nickel/examples/README.md

 ### From the command line

 - *Base values*: some examples just return numbers, strings or booleans.
 You can run them directly:

-    ```
+    ```console
     $ nickel -f fibonacci.ncl
-    Done: Num(55.0)
+    55
     ```

 - *Configurations*: some return records representing configuration.
-Because of laziness, Nickel won't currently print any readable result as is.
+Nickel won't currently print a very readable result as is.
 Please use the `export` subcommand to see the result serialized as JSON:

-    ```
+    ```console
     $ nickel -f merge-main.ncl export
     {
       "firewall": {